 Legal Innovation & Technology Lab@ Suffolk Law School

-The following is a list of projects from our spring 2018 semester.
-The video presentations were recorded at our April 9, 2018 Clinnovation conference.
-If you would like to explore the viability of an engagement, please complete this per-engagement form and someone from the lab will get back to you.
+The following is a selection of Lab projects.
+The video presentations are from our annual LIT Conference.
+If you would like to explore the viability of an engagement, please contact Colarusso, the Lab's Director.

 Geography-based Youth Service Finder

 When a juvenile is facing delinquency charges, courts often order youth to locate and participate in community programs as a condition of probation.
 Their ability to find and successfully participate in these programs can have long-lasting impacts on their sentences - and their futures.
 A constellation of social services exists for youths.
 These services, however, are offered by a variety of agencies, public and private, and make use of differing eligibility requirements.
 Additionally, access to such services is often dependent on physical proximity.
 Consequently, service discovery is a time-intensive process, and exhaustive exploration of services by youth and youth advocates is often impractical.
 For this reason, the lab is working on the creation of a tool that will allow users to filter service providers by location, age, and service type.
 Current thinking is focused on the creation of a map-based tool that allows users to search for and find relevant service providers as one might look for a restaurant an Yelp.
 Initially, this web application (website optimized to look good on a phone) will concern itself with service providers in the Boston metro area.
 However, the technology being used would allow for the expansion of this application to include expansion into more service types and areas.
 This will include documentation to help others create their own instances of the app.